IBM/SalesEnablement-PowerVS-L3/docs/Part 5/02 Access-instance.md

 ![](_attachments/part5_step10b.png)

-4. With the Public SSH Key now uploaded into the IBM Cloud Shell environment, we need to decode it to base64 and— for ease of reference later —assign the key a simple name such as **mykey**.
+4. With the Private SSH Key now uploaded into the IBM Cloud Shell environment, we need to decode it to base64 and— for ease of reference later —assign the key a simple name such as **mykey**.
 Do so by issuing the following command into the IBM Cloud Shell prompt at the bottom of the window:

 ```
 base64 --decode ssh_private_key.pem > mykey